logo for pulau-pangkor.com

 By car

-It is easy to travel to Pangkor by car.
-However, driving a car in Kuala Lumpur can be a little nightmarish because of the traffic jams, especially during rush hours.
+Pangkor is easy accessible by car.
+However, driving a car in Kuala Lumpur can be a little nightmarish because of the traffic jams around Malaysia's capital, especially during rush hours.

 Keep in mind in Malaysia the driving direction is as in the United Kingdom.
 From Kuala Lumpur to Lumut is about 250 km.
-You can travel to Pangkor from the North.
-It is about 200 km.
+Should you come from Penang, it's about 200km.
+Ipoh is located 70 km east of Pangkor.

 Driving from the direction of Kuala Lumpur

 For driving from the KLIA-airport to Lumut, exit the airport using Airport Road.
 After about 3.km you will see a few green expressway signs.
-Follow the sign to Ipoh; Sungei Buloh.
-You are now on the North / South Expressway traveling North.
+Follow the sign to Ipoh; Sungai Buloh.
+You are now on the North-South Expressway traveling North.

 Alternatively you can follow the direction Klang - Teluk Intan.
 From Teluk Intan it's another 80 km to Lumut.
 When you leave Klang, you can follow Teluk Intan and after you will find Lumut on the boards.

-An additional note for you if you travel to Pangkor with your own car.
+An additional note for you if drive your own car to Lumut (you can not bring your care to Pangkor).
 There are many places to park your car.
 The price range from RM3 to RM10.
 Most of the car parks charge RM10 but try to park behind Hotel Indah (which is facing the sea) which charge RM3.

 Back to the top